 Whole Wheat Honey Buttermilk Bread

 The results surprised me by surpassing my expectation.
 The bread made with buttermilk had a velvety crumb was light and rose high.
-This honey buttermilk bread recipe has slightly sweet flavour.
+This honey buttermilk bread recipe has a slightly sweet flavor.
 Kids will love them.

-For the first time my whole wheat bread didn’t have that prominent flavour and smell of wheat.
+For the first time, my whole wheat bread didn’t have that prominent flavor and smell of wheat.
 Honey in the recipe gave it a shiny and glowing golden crust.
-This homemade buttermilk whole wheat bread with honey beats the softness of a commercial bread.
+This homemade buttermilk whole wheat bread with honey beats the softness of commercial bread.

 How to make buttermilk bread

 I am using a combination of buttermilk & baking soda.
 This combination helps the yeast to work better.
 This easy buttermilk bread recipe calls for 2 tbs+1 tsp of honey.
 Honey will pull the moisture from the dough leaving little for the yeast to develop.
 This is why the sweet dough recipes rise slowly.
 Honey also has natural antibacterial qualities that can kill the yeast.
 However, using buttermilk and baking soda will overcome the impact of honey and help yeast to grow.

 I baked a 9 inches loaf and half of the loaf vanished in an hour.
 Baking soda and buttermilk is a combination that I have used for the very first time in this buttermilk wheat bread.
 Curious to know how did it work?
 Read on.

 Buttermilk Bread Recipe